icy/gk8s/README.md

 kubectl edit deployment ...
 ```

-You get no idea of the cluster on which you execute the command.
+You get no idea of the cluster on which you executed the command(s).

 ## Getting started